John Wesley was convinced of the great importance of prayer by saying:

 Activities need to be down-sized so we are not encumbered with too much busy-ness.
 By simplifying our activities, we will have the time available to schedule secret prayer time, as well as being more sensitive and aware of the Holy Spirit’s guidance.

-I made little hand-made posters to put on my walls so that I will see these reminders frequently.
+I made some little posters to put on my walls and computer, so that I will see these reminders frequently.
 (I move them around from time to time to refresh my memory.)
 These are verses and sayings that help me remember to pray!

 Below are just a few of my favorites.
 Perhaps you might copy them for yourself as reminders.